 - the proceeds from the sale of goods you own but which have not been used in your business

-- any sales of gold that are covered by the VAT Act, Section 55 - see VAT Notice 701/21 Gold
+- any sales of gold that are covered by the VAT Act, Section 55 – see Gold acquisitions, imports and investments (VAT Notice 701/21)

-- non-business income and any supplies outside the scope of UK VAT, and
+- non-business income and any supplies outside the scope of UK VAT

 - sales of capital expenditure goods on which you have claimed input tax

 6.4 Special circumstances